adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 this isn't to say we should never do aid work. we should, but only as a stop gap. it seems to me the only *real* solution to the problem of global inequality is a [global wealth tax](TODO). but it seems much more of our effort should be spent building flexible and dynamic systems that could theoretically be applied anywhere (and then test the bejesus out of them to see what our theory missed)

-the most obvious criticism of this post is that it could benefit *me*, because I want to do work to build Persistent Democracy.
+the most obvious criticism of this post is that it could benefit *me*, because I want to do work to build Adaptive Democracy.
 I fully recognize that criticism!
 But honestly, if someone else just took up that program and completely ignored me I wouldn't mind that, as long as I thought their work/conclusions were good.
 I don't care!
 I have lots of other things I can work on.
-But I'm very convinced democracy is the thing that matters, and specifically Persistent Democracy has the best chance I can imagine to maximize its potential.
+But I'm very convinced democracy is the thing that matters, and specifically Adaptive Democracy has the best chance I can imagine to maximize its potential.

-the goal of persistent democracy is to be a system that if used by *any* group of people in *any* environment/universe would lead to welfare-optimal cooperation. it's not an accident that the *core* constructs of persistent democracy are extremely minimal and unopinionated, and that they are broadly close to market structures (importantly, they're inspired by markets but aren't "true" markets as we typically understand them)
+the goal of adaptive democracy is to be a system that if used by *any* group of people in *any* environment/universe would lead to welfare-optimal cooperation. it's not an accident that the *core* constructs of adaptive democracy are extremely minimal and unopinionated, and that they are broadly close to market structures (importantly, they're inspired by markets but aren't "true" markets as we typically understand them)

 the only predictive model that can robustly have any predictive weight is one that directly incorporates the inputs of those effected. their models can be incorrect, but that's why we gather *all* their input so hopefully some error cancels out, and over time people can observe the difference between their predictions and reality. if you think you have the answer and can update their models, then that's why you can present your case to them and maybe persuade them, and if you're unable to persuade them it's more likely they have some contextual knowledge they haven't figured out how to share with you rather than they are simply *all* deceived.